What Documents Do I Need for a Business Valuation? Complete Checklist

 What if my financial statements aren’t audited or reviewed?

-Compiled financial statements or internally prepared statements work for many valuation purposes.
-However, IRS gift tax valuations, ESOP annual valuations, and litigation often require audited statements for credibility.
-If you lack formal statements, valuators can work from tax returns plus internally prepared balance sheets and income statements.
-Quality depends on your accounting systems and controls.
-Companies with sophisticated QuickBooks or other accounting software generally provide adequate information.
-Those operating primarily from bank statements or tax software require more extensive financial reconstruction adding time and cost to engagements.
+Compiled or internally prepared statements work for many valuation purposes.
+However, IRS gift tax valuations, ESOP (Employee Stock Ownership Plan) annual valuations, and litigation often require audited statements for credibility.
+If you lack formal statements, valuators work from tax returns plus internally prepared balance sheets and income statements.
+Quality depends on accounting system sophistication.

-Do I need to provide documents for related entities or only the valued company?
+Do I need to provide documents for related entities?

 Provide documents for all related entities having transactions with the valued company.
 Real estate holding companies leasing property to the operating business require financial statements and lease agreements.
-Management companies providing services need documentation.
-Related party transactions must be identified and adjusted to market rates.
-Consolidated entities require separate entity statements plus consolidating workpapers.
-Some valuations include multiple entities-for example, valuing an operating company plus its real estate together.
-Discuss entity scope with your valuator at engagement to clarify which entities need documentation.
+Related party transactions must be identified and adjusted to market rates per Revenue Ruling 59-60 principles.
+Discuss entity scope with your valuator at engagement.

 How far back should historical financial information go?

-Three to five years of historical financials provides adequate trend analysis for most situations.
-Five years works better showing full economic cycles.
-However, companies in existence less than five years provide inception-to-date financials.
-Startup companies with limited operating history supplement financials with projections, market research, and comparable company data.
-Longer operating histories strengthen analysis but information beyond five years rarely adds value unless the business experienced fundamental changes requiring historical context.
-Acquisitions, restructurings, or strategy shifts may necessitate pre-change financial disclosure.
+Three to five years provides adequate trend analysis for most valuation situations.
+Five years works better showing full economic cycles and normalizing for unusual years.
+Companies in existence less than five years provide inception-to-date financials.
+Startup companies supplement financials with projections and comparable company data.
+Information beyond five years rarely adds value unless fundamental business changes require historical context.

 Can I provide tax returns instead of financial statements?

 Tax returns alone work for simple service businesses with minimal balance sheet complexity.
-However, tax returns lack detail needed for comprehensive valuations.
-They provide annual snapshots without interim period updates.
-Cash basis tax returns don’t reflect accounts receivable or payable.
-Depreciation schedules don’t indicate fixed asset composition or useful lives.
-Related party transactions may not be apparent.
-Most professional valuations require GAAP or tax basis financial statements supplementing tax returns.
-If you lack formal statements, discuss with your accountant whether compiling statements before engagement makes sense or whether tax returns plus supplemental schedules suffice for your purpose.
+However, tax returns lack detail needed for comprehensive valuations – they provide annual snapshots without interim updates, cash basis returns omit receivables and payables, and depreciation schedules do not indicate asset composition.
+Most professional valuations require financial statements supplementing tax returns.

-What interim financial information is needed if my valuation date is mid-year?
+What interim financial information is needed for mid-year valuation dates?

-Provide financial statements through the most recent month-end or quarter-end before the valuation date.
-For example, September 30 valuation dates need financials through at least June 30 and ideally through August 31.
-Valuators cannot value businesses without understanding current year performance.
-If your company doesn’t prepare formal interim statements, develop at least monthly sales summaries, gross profit calculations, and overhead expense tracking.
-More timely information improves accuracy-three-month-old financials during rapidly changing conditions create uncertainty.
-Many businesses prepare monthly internals for management purposes even without external reporting requirements.
+Provide financial statements through the most recent month-end before the valuation date.
+September 30 valuation dates need financials through at least June 30 and ideally August 31.
+If your company does not prepare formal interim statements, develop monthly sales summaries, gross profit calculations, and overhead tracking.
+More timely information improves accuracy.

 How should I handle confidential or sensitive information?

-All reputable valuators maintain strict confidentiality and many hold CPA licenses imposing professional confidentiality obligations.
-Sofer Advisors signs nondisclosure agreements when requested and maintains secure information handling protocols.
-However, you can redact truly confidential information not affecting valuation.
+All reputable valuators maintain strict confidentiality – many hold CPA licenses imposing professional obligations.
 Customer names can be anonymized showing “Customer A, Customer B” with revenue amounts.
-Specific contract pricing might be shown as percentages of market rates.
-Employee names can be masked showing only positions and compensation.
-However, redacting financial amounts, ownership details, or operational metrics prevents adequate analysis.
-Discuss confidentiality concerns at engagement to establish appropriate handling procedures.
+Employee names can be masked showing positions and compensation only.
+However, redacting financial amounts or ownership details prevents adequate analysis.
+Discuss confidentiality concerns at engagement.

 What happens if I can’t locate certain requested documents?

-Notify your valuator immediately when documents are unavailable.
-Many gaps have workarounds.
-Missing prior year tax returns may be obtainable from IRS transcript services.
-Lost corporate documents might be reconstructed from state records.
-Unavailable contracts can be summarized from memory with best recollection disclosures.
-Some missing items require specific solutions-lost stock ledgers may necessitate shareholder affidavits.
+Notify your evaluator immediately.
+Many gaps have workarounds – missing tax returns may come through IRS transcript services, lost corporate documents might reconstruct from state records.
 Valuators document information limitations in reports.
-However, material gaps may prevent opinion issuance or require qualification language reducing report usefulness.
-Early disclosure allows exploring alternatives rather than discovering gaps late in the process.
+Material gaps may prevent opinion issuance or require qualification language.
+Early disclosure allows exploring alternatives.

-Provide everything accessible through reasonable effort including documents your accountant holds.
-Accountants typically maintain tax returns, financial statement workpapers, and depreciation schedules.
+Provide everything accessible through reasonable effort including documents your accountant maintains – tax returns, workpapers, depreciation schedules.
 Request these materials when engaging valuators.
-Some accountants charge for document production.
-Information gathering shouldn’t require months but one to two weeks makes sense.
-Companies switching accountants recently should contact former accountants for historical records.
+Information gathering should take one to two weeks.
+Companies switching accountants should contact former accountants for historical records.

-Submit comprehensive initial packages then supplement with additional items.
-Front-load critical documents-financial statements, tax returns, and organizational documents.
-Avoid piecemeal submission of dozens of one-off documents over weeks.
-Batch related items-all contracts together.
-Include document indices with each submission.
-Business valuation timelines depend heavily on information flow.
-Complete upfront provision beats slow trickle dramatically.
+Submit comprehensive initial packages then supplement.
+Front-load critical documents – financial statements, tax returns, and organizational documents.
+Avoid piecemeal submission over weeks.
+Batch related items together and include document indices with each submission.
+Complete upfront provision accelerates timelines dramatically.

-What documentation differences exist between gift tax and litigation valuations?
+What documentation differs between gift tax and litigation valuations?

 Conclusion

-Schedule a consultation to discuss your business valuation documentation needs and receive our comprehensive information request checklist tailored to your specific situation.
+SCHEDULE A CONSULTATION to discuss your business valuation documentation needs and receive a comprehensive information request checklist tailored to your specific situation.